Cristiano Ronaldo: Reception and image

 Ronaldo is widely regarded as one of the two best players of his generation, alongside Argentina forward Lionel Messi.
-Winning his first Ballon d'Or in 2008 by a record-high vote count at age 23, over the next decade Ronaldo has often featured in debates concerning who is the greatest player in history.
-Acclaimed for his prolific and consistent goal-scoring, he is considered a decisive player who is also a game changer, especially in important and high-pressured situations.
-In a 2018 article for Bleacher Report, former NBA star Steve Nash compared Ronaldo to Michael Jordan: "On the pitch, [Ronaldo's] learned how to make his play—less explosive in individual movements—more successful for the team, and in that, I see the greatness of Jordan."
-In the same article, Ronaldo was ranked first in the ranking of the 50 most influential people in sports culture for 2018.
+Ronaldo won his first Ballon d'Or in 2008 by a record-high vote count at age 23, and over the following decade he has often featured in debates about who is the greatest player in history.
+He is acclaimed for his prolific and consistent goal-scoring, especially in important and high-pressure situations.
+In a 2018 article for Bleacher Report, former NBA star Steve Nash compared Ronaldo's greatness to that of Michael Jordan.
+In the same article, Ronaldo placed first in a ranking of the 50 most influential people in sports culture in 2018.

-"In the six years we had him, you just saw his game grow all the time, and he was a fantastic player.
-Now you see the complete player.
+"In the six years we had him, you just saw his game grow all the time ...
 His decision-making, his maturity, his experience, plus all the great skills he has got, they all make him the complete player."